Shatur/akd/README.md

 ## Features

-- Low memory consumption (~350 KB).
+- Remember different keyboard layouts and groups for each window.
+- Switch layouts by shortcut.
 - Layout configuration.
-- Remember different keyboard layouts and groups for each window.
 - Print group to `stdout` on change (or just once and exit).
-- Switch groups by command.
+- Low memory consumption (~350 KB).

 Read `man akd` for more information or pass `-h` / `--help` as argument.